 Cherry Springs State Park in Coudersport simply must be at the top of your stargazing bucket list.
 Named the first International Dark Sky Park in the Eastern U.S. and the second in the world to be ranked as Gold Tier, it’s easy to see why night sky enthusiasts flock to the park.
 Get ready for some great views of the Milky Way, planets, and hard-to-see astronomical objects and phenomena.
-On a clear night, see a sky ablaze with up to 30,000 twinkling stars is an unforgettable experience!
+On a clear night, you'll see a sky ablaze with up to 30,000 twinkling stars, which is an unforgettable experience!

 Sproul State Forest in the heart of the Pennsylvania Wilds offers more than 305,400 acres of stargazing bliss.
 No electricity, neighbors, or phone service — just deep forests, some challenging trails with steep and rugged hillsides, and perfect vistas for seeing more stars than you can possibly count.
 Spend the day exploring the forest’s great outdoors, then pitch your tent and gaze at the stars above where the only sounds you’ll hear are the woods at night.